The Honourable Malcolm Rowe

-Justice Rowe was a lecturer in public and constitutional law at the University of Ottawa, Faculty of Law, for two years in the early 1990s; he has also published on public law topics.
-He served as a member of the Council of the Canadian Superior Courts Judges’ Association.
+Justice Rowe served as a lecturer in public and constitutional law at the University of Ottawa, Faculty of Law, as well as Chair of the International law section of the Canadian Bar Association.
+He has published various articles on public and international law.
+He served on the Board of Directors of the Canadian Superior Courts Judges’ Association.
 He was Chair of the Advisory Committee on Federal Judicial Appointments for Newfoundland and Labrador from 2006 to 2012.
 From 2002 to 2016, he was involved with Action Canada, a youth leadership development program, as an advisor, mentor and member of the National Selection Committee.
 He was appointed to the Supreme Court of Canada on October 28, 2016.

 Webcast of the ceremony in honour of the Honourable Malcolm Rowe, held on December 2, 2016.